FuryACE007/sma-backend/README.md

 curl http://localhost:3001/api/portfolio/value/0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266
 ```

 ## Important Notes

-1. The example addresses are from a local Hardhat network.
-Use appropriate addresses for your deployment.
+1. The API uses a local SQLite database for simplicity.
-2. Weights are in basis points (100 = 1%).
-Total weights must equal 10000 (100%).
+2. The backend connects to the Sepolia testnet using the RPC URL in your .env file.
-3. CASH amounts use 6 decimal places (1000000 = 1 CASH).
+3. Investors will connect through MetaMask wallets on the Sepolia testnet.
-4. The investor address in examples is the default first account from Hardhat.
+4. Make sure your contracts are deployed to Sepolia before testing.
-5. Make sure your local Hardhat node is running and contracts are deployed before testing.
+5. Update your .env file with the correct contract addresses after deployment.

 ## Testing Flow